-Top 4 Ways Interacting with the Disabled is Helping You Grow
+Top 5 Ways Interacting with the Disabled is Helping You Grow

-Our team of trained counselors has worked with the disabled for a number of years and – in interacting with the patients as well as with their friends and family – we have witnessed people close to them break down emotionally, hopeless and desperate because they don’t know how to act around those they love.
+AC MedTran’s team of trained counselors has worked with people with a disability for a number of years and – in interacting with the patients as well as with their friends and family – we have witnessed people break down emotionally, completely hopeless, desperate, and clueless about the way they should act around those they love.

 You Become Compassionate and Understanding

-Furthermore, if it happens that you cannot understand the person you are talking to, ask them to say the thing again or consult with someone close to them to help you understand.
+Furthermore, if it happens that you cannot understand the person you are talking to, ask them to repeat the thing or consult with someone close to them to help you understand.
 Always double-check what you think you heard.
 Don’t yell or curse at them, or spank them because you are eager for them to speed things up.
 Any form of physical or emotional abuse is out of the question!
 Understand that the disabled aren’t doing things to spite you.
-It’s who they are and you need to adjust to them.
+It’s who they are, and you need to adjust to them.
 If things were the other way around – they’d do the same for you.

 You Learn Patience

-In communicating with a disabled person, whether they’ve got a physical or mental disability, time is crucial.
+In communicating with a disabled person, whether they’ve got a physical or mental disability, patience is crucial.
 Although it will take you time to adjust to THEIR pace (instead of forcing them to adapt to yours) you’ll finally become comfortable with it.
 Not everything has to be done NOW – and the people who CAN’T do things NOW are the best to learn from.

 You Learn to See the Bigger Picture